evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 P2P Perpetual Distribution (P2PPD) automatically allocates mint rights for new Natcats supply among holders as it is produced by the Bitcoin Blockchain.

 The system operates **autonomously on Bitcoin Ordinals** and in perpetuity—**without dependencies on third-party indexers or authorities**.
+This represents the first fully decentralized implementation of autonomous asset production on the Bitcoin Blockchain and ensures the long-term integrity of Bitcoin’s first natively generated art collection.

 ---